-St. Mary’s consists of a six-bay aisled nave and chancel, a W. tower and a S. porch, the aisled nave and chancel without structural division and separated internally only by screens (four bays from two), the tower irregularly-buttressed and rising in three stages to two, two-light bell-openings per wall, and the porch (see the thumbnail below right), four-square and solid in spite of its open-work parapet, with a windowless upper storey decorated by three statues in shallow niches.
+St. Mary’s consists of a six-bay aisled nave and chancel, a W. tower and a S. porch, the aisled nave and chancel being without structural division and separated internally only by screens (four bays from two), the tower irregularly-buttressed and rising in three stages to two, two-light bell-openings per wall, and the porch, four-square and solid in spite of its open-work parapet, with a windowless upper storey decorated by three statues in shallow niches (as illustrated below left).
 A quarter-octagonal stair turret occupies the northeast angle between the porch and aisle, which restricts the westernmost S. aisle window to two lights.
 Above alternate aisle bays on both sides of the church, rise pyramidal pinnacles from bases of square section, from which flying buttresses spring across to the nave and chancel clerestory.
-The chancel E. wall is pierced by a five-light window and yet the fortress-like appearance of the building is maintained on this side also by the raising of the sill some twenty feet from the ground and hence of the window apex, at least another fifteen feet above that.
-Thus this is a Gothic Revival church with rather more of the qualities of Romanesque architecture than of the soaring, slender glasshouses of the late Middle Ages.
+The chancel E. wall is pierced by a five-light window and yet the fortress-like appearance of the building is maintained on this side also by the raising of the sill some twenty feet (6.1 m.) from the ground and hence of the window apex, at least another fifteen feet (4.6 m.) above that.
+Thus is therefore a Gothic Revival church with rather more of the qualities of Romanesque architecture than of the soaring, slender glasshouses of the late Middle Ages.

 In all fairness, however, it does seem evident that an impression of austerity was actually Bodley’s deliberate intention at Eccleston, for his furnishings and decorative schemes, about which he was always so careful, are also in keeping.
 The elaborate paintwork of which he was capable, is here almost entirely missing except in the chancel and chapel reredoses, and even these, though finely carved, scarcely reach beyond gold and brown in the matter of colour.
 In like manner, the paving throughout the church is wholly black and white, which is certainly striking, but which does nothing to soften an unrelenting space.
 It seems left to the duke’s monument to be the chief feature seeking to draw the building down to the human scale, and that is a fine but cold one, with sculpture by L.J.
 Chavalliaud depicting the first duke in effigy, lying on a tomb chest with a dog at his feet.
 His money had paid for an impressive building by an architect of distinction, but hardly a comforting or sympathetic one.